Albert Marquet: Life and work

 Unlike Matisse, there are no obvious periods of change in his work.
-As one of Matisse's closest friends, they discussed each other's work with the greatest openness.
-Marquet's death was unexpected and sudden, from a gall bladder attack and subsequently discovered cancer, for which at that time there was no therapy.
+As one of Matisse's closest friends, they discussed each other's work.
+Marquet's death was unexpected and sudden from a gall bladder attack and subsequently discovered cancer, for which at that time there was no therapy.
 He died in La Frette-sur-Seine, on 14 June 1947.

 Legacy

-Although he notes that Marquet is conventionally regarded as a minor painter, the English painter John McLean is among those who consider that "his feeling for colour, the lightness or darkness and saturation of it, its weight, is nothing less than astounding."
+The English painter John McLean is among those who consider that "his feeling for colour, the lightness or darkness and saturation of it, its weight, is nothing less than astounding".

-Marquet was particularly revered by the American painters Leland Bell and his wife Louisa Matthiasdottir.
+Marquet was revered by the American painters Leland Bell and his wife Louisa Matthiasdottir.
 He was also revered by Bell's contemporaries Al Kresch and Gabriel Laderman.
 Since both Bell and Laderman were teachers in several American art schools, they have had an influence on younger American figurative artists and their appreciation of Marquet.